 Easy Blueberry Mug Muffin Recipe!

 Sometimes you’re just hankering for a blueberry muffin, but don’t have the patience or time to whip up a batch of these delicious low carb muffins.
-In that instance, we’ve got you covered with our low carb blueberry mug cake recipe!
+In that instance, try our low carb blueberry mug cake recipe!
 It takes less than two minutes to make and will absolutely satisfy your muffin cravings!
 In case you didn’t know Matthew and I are mug cake aficionados.
 We make mug cakes everyday and we’ve even included six never before seen mug cake recipes in The Fat Bomb Bible!

 Recipe can be quickly added to MyFitnessPal – Search “KetoConnect – Low Carb Blueberry Muffins”